MarijaBorisov/ngsi-tools/README.md

 1) **`Parsing`**:

-- Parse input file, by converting it into a plain json object.
+- Parse input file, by converting it into a plain JSON object.

 2) **`Checking`**:

-- Checking parsed json object structure.
+- Checking parsed JSON object structure.
 - Converting a parsed object to NGSI v2 API data structure, according to predefined rules.

 3) **`Writing`**: